mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Hosts/General/index.md

 ![MAMP](HostSaveSettings.png)

 When your host page is functioning or at any other time you can save your host settings so you can go back to them at a later date.
 This serves as a backup in the case you make some server changes and discover your site is no longer accessible.

+The column to the right of host name indicates which server the host will run on.
+The column next to this indicates whether the host is activated.
+The host will not be active when this column does not have a check mark.

 *  **Server Name**